0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 We believed in effort.
 We believed in strategy.
 Now and then, we believed that if we just worked hard enough, our love would magically pay off.
 But even then, there was a crack between the reality and the theory/ideal.
 I was distracted, not by games or gadgets frequently accused by Qu, Heocbah, and anonymous parents.
 I was distracted by my own mind — by books that were not assigned, by thoughts that did not fix into the upcoming exam.
 I was seen as learning excessively, a beautiful misunderstanding.

 Still, Ciang, and remained our reference point — a figure less real than remembered, shining not just because she climbed high, but that she was thought to *love* the climb.
-So did her succeessors writing by Weiming Lake.
+So did her succeessors writing by Wèimíng Lake.
 Ciang is overly correct: 'We learn for cultivation and sublimation of our own.
 Speak not about universities, jobs, or material security.
 Everything learnt will act on your body and mind, in the subtle change in your state of being.'

 ## Now: Fragmented goals and aesthetics